Thermostats for "slow" configurational modes: Stimulated configurational thermostats

 The corresponding dynamics are not unique.
 We have obtained a clear method for generalizing the chain, but since this does not directly relate to our main topic we do not discuss the details.
 Instead we cite the example of the chain rule that has been used in our test simulation,

-where $i=1,\ldots,\mathrm{M},\: \tau_{0}=\tau,\: \tau_{\mathrm{M}+1}\equiv0$.
+where $i=1,\ldots,\mathrm{M},:\tau_{0}=\tau,:\tau_{\mathrm{M}+1}\equiv0$.
 It is a simple chain of total length $\mathrm{M}$.

-It should also be noted that in spite of its popularity, the effectiveness of the chain method for computing non-equilibrium properties has been questioned \cite{branka00}.
+It should also be noted that in spite of its popularity, the effectiveness of the chain method for computing non-equilibrium properties has been questioned \cite{branka00,T4}.

 It is possible to stimulate the Gaussian fluctuation of the thermostat variables by the process of Brownian motion.
 This scheme has the advantage of ensuring the ergodicity property.
-The stimulation, similar to the chain one, may be done in a few ways, applying to one or more of the variables $\tau$, $\eta$ and $\xi$.
+The stimulation, similar to the chain one, may be done in a few ways, applying to one or more of the variables $\tau$, $\eta$ and $\xi$ (see Section (\ref{sec:2.4}) for the prototype).
 In general we have

-where now $\bm{\Lambda}$ and $\sqrt{2\bm{D}}$ are positive definite real symmetric matrices, and $\bm{f}(t)$ is a vector of independent white noise components.
-The Liouville equation corresponding to (\ref{stst}), averaged over all the realizations of $\bm{f}(t)$, has the form of the Fokker-Planck equation and the Boltzmann distribution as a steady state solution only if
+where now $\tens{\Lambda}$ and $\sqrt{2\bm{\mathrm{D}}}$ are positive definite real symmetric matrices, and $\bm{f}(t)$ is a vector of independent white noise components.
+The Liouville equation corresponding to (\ref{stst}), averaged over all the realizations of $\bm{f}(t)$, has the form of the Fokker-Planck equation (similar to (\ref{FPL})) and the Boltzmann distribution as a steady state solution only if

 We consider that the most physical case is when the noise is used only for temperature control, that is, for $\tau$ and $\eta$ only.
-We do not establish extreme generality here because our main aim is the presentation of the idea of the \emph{deterministic} configurational thermostat.
+We do not establish extreme generality here because our main aim is the presentation of the idea of the \emph{deterministic} fully configurational thermostat.
 The effectiveness of Eqs.~(\ref{stst}) for systems far from equilibrium is not clear.